-The emergence of passive galaxies in proto-cluster environments is so far less studied.
-Recent observations utilizing the James Webb Space Telescope (JWST) or ground-based facilities have made remarkable progress in searching for high-redshift quiescent galaxies in the general field population (e.g., \citealt{Ilbert2013,Glazebrook2017,Glazebrook2024,DEugenio2020,Valentino2020,Santini2021,Nanayakkara2022,Carnall2023,Carnall2024,DEugenio2024,Ito2024,Setton2024,Baker2025,deGraaff2025,delaVega2025,Weibel2025}).
+The emergence of passive galaxies in protocluster environments has not been studied as thoroughly thus far.
+Recent observations utilizing the James Webb Space Telescope (JWST) or ground-based facilities have made remarkable progress in searching for high-redshift quiescent galaxies in the general field population (e.g., \citealt{Ilbert2013,Glazebrook2017,Glazebrook2024,DEugenio2020,Valentino2020,Santini2021,Nanayakkara2022,Carnall2023,DEugenio2024,Baker2025,deGraaff2025,delaVega2025,Weibel2025}).
 These studies find abundant massive quiescent systems at $z\gtrsim3$, with number densities exceeding the predictions from some models or simulations (\citealt{Valentino2023,Carnall2024,Lagos2025}).
 However, the large-scale environments of these systems remain poorly explored.
-A few studies suggested that they live in overdense environments based on the number counts of neighbor galaxies (\citealt{Kubo2021,Ito2023,Carnall2024,Jin2024,Kakimoto2024,Tanaka2024,Alberts2024,Forrest2024,deGraaff2025,McConachie2025,Witten2025}).
-On the other hand, observational probes of their circumgalactic medium (CGM) are still scarce \citep{Kalita2021,Umehata2025b,PerezGonzalez2025,Guo2025}, which however are essential to understanding the regulation of galaxy growth and quenching at high redshifts.
+A few studies suggest that they live in overdense environments based on the number counts of neighbor galaxies (\citealt{Kubo2021,Kubo2022,Ito2023,Carnall2024,Jin2024,Kakimoto2024,Tanaka2024,Alberts2024,Forrest2024,deGraaff2025,McConachie2025,Witten2025}).
+On the other hand, observational probes of their circumgalactic medium (CGM) are still scarce \citep{Kalita2021,Umehata2025b,PerezGonzalez2025,Guo2025}, which, however, are essential to understanding the regulation of galaxy growth and quenching at high redshifts.